adwait/adwait/README.md

-👋 Hi there, I'm Adwait!
-Check out [adwait.github.io](adwait.github.io) 🌐 and you can reach me at adwait@berkeley.edu 📫.
+a👋 Hi there, I'm Adwait!
+Check out [adwait.github.io](https://adwait.github.io/) 🌐 and you can reach me at adwait@berkeley.edu 📫.

 <!--
 **adwait/adwait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.